bitemyapp/learnhaskell/README.md

 ## DO NOT INSTALL HASKELL PLATFORM

-Instead of following the instructions on Haskell.org, See [the install instructions](install.md) for how to get GHC & Cabal installed.
+Instead of following the instructions on Haskell.org, get [Stack](haskellstack.org) to get GHC installed and to build your projects.

+If you don't know anything about Stack and would like an overview, check out this [comprehensive Stack video tutorial](https://www.youtube.com/watch?v=sRonIB8ZStw).

 ## Why not platform?